na-na-hi/renget/archive/alichat.md

 ##What is Ali:Chat?
 - Ali:Chat’s principle idea is using dialogue as the formatting to express and reinforce traits/characteristics.
 - Ali:Chat is more of a style “guide” and not a specific “template”.
-- Ali:Chat can either be used by itself or combined with another style (e.g. Plists, Boostyle, W++, etc.)
+- Ali:Chat can either be used by itself or combined with another style (e.g. Plist, Boostyle, W++, etc.)

 ##TL;DR
 - **“Description” box:** Include various dialogue examples that express the character’s core attributes/traits.
 These are permanent.